What is the Microbiome?

 Second Generation Treatments

 BiomeBank is developing second generation microbiome-based therapies that replicate the bacterial complexity seen in FMT while also containing target bacterial strains which carry important function for treating disease.
 This next generation microbiome-based therapy will be manufactured in bioreactors, freeze-dried, and encapsulated for global distribution.
-This is made possible by the BiomeBank Discovery Platform.
+This is made possible by BiomeBank’s Consortiome Technology.

 BiomeBank is currently developing second generation microbiome-based therapies for the treatment of recurrent C.difficile infection and ulcerative colitis.